 Curriculur Areas for discussion Development of area probable life skills 1.
 Control How does an organism identify change in environment?
-Critical thinking and coordi- How do plant hormones help in plant sensitivity ?
+Critical thinking and coordi- How do plant hormones help in plant sensitivity?
 Critical thinking, nation in Problem solving living What can happen if hormones are not secreted at the Critical thinking, organisms desired level in an organism?
-Decision making How do animals respond to stimuli ?
+Decision making How do animals respond to stimuli?
 Critical thinking Why do organisms move from one place to another?
 Critical thinking 2.
 Continuity What kind of relationship exists among chromosome, Critical thinking oflife DNA and gene?

-Curriculur Areas for discussion Development of area probable life skills What is the significance of a cell entering interphase stage after division?
-Critical thinking, Decision making What can be the effect of uncontrolled cell division?
-Critical thinking How do new characteristics arise in an organism due to meiosis?
-Critical thinking, Problem solving What is the necessity of producing new plants artificially?
-Critical thinking, Decision making What is the significance of reproduction in the existence of a species?
+Curriculur Areas for discussion Development of area probable life skills What is the significance of a cell entering interphase Critical thinking, stage after division?
+Decision making What can be the effect of uncontrolled cell division?
+Critical thinking How do new characteristics arise in an organism due to Critical thinking, meiosis?
+Problem solving What is the necessity of producing new plants Critical thinking, artificially?
+Decision making What is the significance of reproduction in the existence of a species?
 Critical thinking How do growth occur in plant and animal cells?
 Critical thinking 3.
-Heredity and common How do different characteristics get transmitted from parents to their children?
-Critical thinking, Problem solving genetic Are Mendel's laws of heredity universally applicable?
+Heredity How do different characteristics get transmitted from Critical thinking, and common parents to their children?
+Problem solving genetic Are Mendel's laws of heredity universally applicable?
 Problem solving diseases What is the necessity of pre-marital genetic counselling?
 Critical thinking 4.
 Evolution How do organisms change over time?
 Critical thinking and adaptation How did the origin and gradual development of life occur in the history of earth?
 Critical thinking How is it possible to understand that evolution has occurred and the process is still going on?
-Critical thinking Why behaviour of an organism is so important in the process of evolution?
-Problem solving, Decision making How do behaviour of an organism help in its adaptation in a specific environment?
-Critical thinking, Problem solving, Decision making 5.
-Environ- ment, its How do human activities influence nitrogen cycle?
-Critical thinking, Decision making resources How does pollution affect our lives ?
-Critical thinking and their How does ever-increasing population affect environmental balance?
-Problem solving, Decision making conse- rvation How do we benefit from biodiversity in our daily life?
-Critical thinking, Problem solving What is the necessity of involving common people in conservation efforts?
-Critical thinking, Decision making
+Critical thinking Why behaviour of an organism is so important in the Problem solving, process of evolution?
+Decision making How do behaviour of an organism help in its adaptation Critical thinking, in a specific environment?
+Problem solving, Decision making 5.
+Environ- How do human activities influence nitrogen cycle?
+Critical thinking, ment, its Decision making resources How does pollution affect our lives?
+Critical thinking and How does ever-increasing population affect Problem solving, their environmental balance?
+Decision making rvation How do we benefit from biodiversity in our daily life?
+Critical thinking, 1,44011 William Control Control Problem solving What is the necessity of involving common people in conservation efforts?
+Critical thinking, CONSCIVATION CHOILS!
+Decision making